 As mentioned above, All-Clad D3 has the even heating that all other clad cookware is competing against.
-This doesn't mean it's the very best; for that, you would have to get copper cookware, which is fussy to use and hard to keep clean.
-But for overall even heating, All-Clad is one of the very best available.
+This doesn't mean it's the very best, but the performance is very, very good for how light and durable the cookware is.
+For overall even heating, All-Clad is one of the very best available.

 All-Clad D3 pans are also oven safe to 600F.

 Design (Lids, Handles, Rims)

 Lids: All All-Clad lids are stainless and fit snugly over the pans.
 The saute pan lids will fit the skillets.
 The lid handles have a nice rounded shape, easy to use and grip.
 They stay cool under all cooking conditions with the exception of high gas heat.

 Note: If you buy All-Clad skillets separately, they can come with or without lids.
 If you want lids, make sure the skillet you order comes with one!